Skip to main content

 Earlier, I had noticed a small food cart on the main road, and it immediately caught my attention.
 After all, when you're in Delhi-NCR, it's almost impossible to resist the call of freshly made paranthas.
 They were everything I had hoped for—hot, generously stuffed, perfectly crisp on the outside, and incredibly satisfying.
 Sometimes it's the simplest roadside meals that leave the biggest impression.

 With lunch done, I spent some time strolling around the neighbourhood, soaking in the atmosphere before returning to the hotel to relax.
 The real excitement of the day was still to come.
-That evening, we were meeting up for the highlight of the trip—the chance to enjoy some hands-on operating sessions on a beautifully built model railway layout.
+That evening, we were meeting up for one of the highlights of the trip—the chance to enjoy some hands-on operating sessions on a beautifully built model railway layout.
 For any railway enthusiast, getting to actually operate a meticulously crafted layout is every bit as enjoyable as watching the trains run.

 A Little Plane Spotting Along the Way